This is my final promotional package for my album. This blog is written by me (Kalista)

 How has this soc media influenced you?

-This is my branding research for my media studies music video project
+This is my branding research for my music video project

 This is my filming schedule for my Music Video project